apiato/documentation/docs/components/optional-components/factories.md

 Apiato will look for factories in `app/Containers/{Section}/{Container}/Data/Factories` directories that has a class name matching the model name and is suffixed with `Factory`.

-If these conventions do not apply to your particular application or factory, you may configure the factory discovery via the [Apiato Configuration](../../framework-features/advance-configuration.mdx#factories) class.
+If these conventions do not apply to your particular application, you may configure the factory discovery via the [Apiato Configuration](../../framework-features/advance-configuration.mdx#factories) class.

 :::note Custom Models